igormironchik/qt-widgets-on-real-example/chapter01/crop.md

 will come to it, but I believe that you are an experienced C++ developer and just want to quickly look at working methods to develop on Qt's widgets.
 Let's go.

-The widget as is very simple with all these auxiliary methods, have a look.
+The widget is very simple with all these auxiliary methods, have a look.

 ```cpp
 CropFrame::CropFrame( Frame * parent )